-Embecosm offers services in three core areas.
+Embecosm offers services in four core areas.

 - Compiler tool chain development and porting.
 We develop open source tool chains (principally GCC and LLVM).
 This may be creation of a new tool chain from scratch or upgrading and development of an existing tool chain.
 A particular speciality is development of tool chains for new processors pre-silicon using models of the processor.
 Embecosm develops tool chains for processors of all types, but has acquired a reputation for expertise with smaller embedded processors and digital signal processors (DSP), where minimizing code size and energy consumption can be as important as maximizing code speed.